 Staff new to the practice had a period of induction based on a structured induction programme.
-We reviewed the induction plan for a new member of staff and it was thorough and detailed.
+We reviewed the induction plan for a new member of staff and it was detailed.
 We confirmed clinical staff completed the continuous professional development required for their registration with the General Dental Council.

 Staff told us they discussed training needs at annual appraisals.
-We saw evidence of completed appraisals.
+We saw evidence of completed appraisals for nursing and administration staff.